jgoldfar/maxima-docker/README.md

 -----

-- Easy setup
+- Easy setup, small container size

 ## Container Descriptions

 * `debian` contains a Maxima installation on top of Debian Stretch

-* `alpine` contains a Maxima installation on top of Alpine Linux v3.9
+* `alpine` contains a Maxima installation on top of Alpine Linux v3.18

-* `alpine-latex` adds a minimal LaTeX installation to `alpine`.
-The TeX installation scheme is minimal.
+* `alpine-latex` adds a minimal TeX/LaTeX installation to `alpine`.